-- Alpha male in Belvidere and Warren County — everyone afraid of him; no one dare look at Lilly because of him.
-Unstable, unpredictable, wild….dangerous.
+- Alpha male in Belvidere and Warren County — everyone afraid of him; no one dares to look at Lilly because of him.
+Unstable, unpredictable, wild…dangerous.

 - Wanted to be part of Lily’s family, not his own, since he was a kid — they listened to him, his own family didn’t.
 Loves Carol, Lilly’s mom, has since he was a kid, but hates Earl, wishes him dead — should do it himself he believes, and likely will.
 Carol loves her son Earl more than Button, which has always been a problem for Button.
 Has dated Lilly since they were kids; feels as if he ‘owns’ her — she is his, but he is not hers.